HubSpot/hubspot-cli/CONTRIBUTING.md

 you can use this to make certain the linking process was successful.

 `view-yarn-links` will show the packages that have links setup in `yarn`.
-So if you ran `yarn link` in `package-name` you can use this to make certain it is setup and pointing to the correct directory.
+So if you ran `yarn link` in `package-name` you can use this to make certain it is set up and pointing to the correct directory.
+This relies on the `tree` command being installed.

+If you don't have `tree` available an alternate command is `alias view-yarn-links="ls -R -l ~/.config/yarn/link"`

 ### Using the node debugger
 If you find yourself in a situation where you would like to step through the code in this project line by line in the debugger,